Operation Vistula: Legacy

 On 3 August 1990, the Polish Senate adopted a resolution condemning the postwar Polish government's Operation Vistula.
 In response, the Ukrainian Parliament (Verkhovna Rada) adopted the statement of understanding of the Polish Senate resolution as a serious step towards the correction of the injustices towards the Ukrainians in Poland.
 In the same resolution the Rada condemned the criminal acts of the Stalinist regime towards the Polish people.

 On 18 April 2002 in Krasiczyn, Polish president Aleksander Kwaśniewski expressed regret over Operation Vistula.
 The president described the operation as the symbol of harm against Ukrainians committed by the communist authorities.
 "Speaking on behalf of the Republic of Poland I want to express regret to all those wronged by the operation" - Kwaśniewski wrote in a letter to the National Remembrance Institute (IPN) and participants in the conference on the 1947 Operation Vistula and openly rejected the notion that it should in any way be linked to earlier events in Volhynia.
 "It was believed for years that the Vistula operation was the revenge for slaughter of Poles by the UPA forces in the east in the years 1943-1944.
 Such attitude is wrong and cannot be accepted.
 The Vistula operation should be condemned."

 In 2007, president of Poland Lech Kaczyński and president of Ukraine Viktor Yushchenko condemned the operation as a violation of human rights.
 President Yushchenko also noted that the operation was executed by and was the responsibility of a "totalitarian communist regime".

+On 17 July 2024, the Warsaw District Court overturned the prior conclusion of the Polish Institute of National Remembrance (IPN) that the deportations were not repressive, and ordered the IPN to reopen the investigation of Operation Vistula.